Guide collection

 How to use it

-Body Types and Constitution Tendencies is useful when read beside Balanced and Qi Deficiency.
+Body Types is useful when read beside Balanced and Qi Deficiency.
 The comparison keeps one food word, season, field note, or reader-path question from becoming a single answer.

 Does not claimThis does not force a choice between labels or prove that one page is the correct interpretation.